Bringing young people to the theatre

 Recommended for ages 16 years+ / Years 11 and 12

 A contemporary American play depicting the circumstances and consequences of workplace bullying and violence at a New York publishing company.
-The play contains graphic and mature content, including swearing, violence, and sexual references.
+The play contains graphic and mature content, including swearing, blood and violence, and sexual references.

 A new Australian play about the unlikely friendship between a young drifter and the older women he helps through her illness.
 The play contains mature content, including swearing and themes including assisted dying.